Free trees for Parish councils

 The free tree scheme has also been extended to Parish councils across the district who can apply for up to 50 Oak, Silver Birch, Rowan, Hawthorn or Field Maple trees.
 The parish council must propose the location, provided they have permission to use the site and confirm that they will be responsible for the ongoing maintenance of the trees.

 If you belong to a parish council please do not apply for free trees using the same link as residents.
 All parish councils have been contacted with an application form that they must return to us before Friday, February 21 2020.

 Applying for your free tree

-Collecting your tree on one of those dates?
-We would love to see your photos.
+We would love to see your tree planting photos.
 Tag us on social media - @NSDCouncil.

 Crab Apple (Malus sylvestris) - the crab apple is a beautiful medium-sized deciduous tree that grows to a height of around 12m.
 It likes most moist but well drained soils, in full or partial sun.
 White flowers open in clusters during April and May, followed by small hard edible fruits during autumn.
 The apples are too sour to eat raw, but they can be made into jelly.
 It is a good tree for wildlife, as bees and other insects visit the flowers and birds and small mammals will eat the fruit.